stefanZorcic/scaling-book/tpus.md

   - name: Key Takeaways
   - name: Worked Problems
   - name: Appendix
+  - subsections:
+    - name: "Appendix A: All about GPUs"
+    - name: "Appendix B: How does a systolic array work?"
+    - name: "Appendix C: More on TPU internals"

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.